 Going to the doctor

 Under original Medicare, you can choose any providers — primary care doctors and specialists — who accept Medicare.
 You don't need referrals to see any medical provider and you don't have to worry about your doctor leaving a plan's network.
-According to the Kaiser Family Foundation, 93 percent of primary physicians participate in Medicare.
+According to the Kaiser Family Foundation, only 1 percent of doctors don't participate in Medicare and, for example, 83 percent of primary care physicians accept new Medicare patients.
 That means chances are pretty good that any doctor you are currently seeing will accept Medicare and you won't have to change providers.
-But be aware that if you are looking for a new physician, 30 percent of primary care doctors aren't taking new Medicare patients, so you'll want to ask about that.

 While Medicare will cover most of your medical needs, there are some things the program typically doesn't pay for -— like cosmetic surgery or routine dental, vision and hearing care.
 But there are also differences between what services you get help paying for.